segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-conversions/index.md

 1. On the Mappings tab, click on **+ New Mapping** and Select **Stream Conversion Event**.
 2. Select the events you'd like to map and send to your LinkedIn Conversions API destination.
-3. Create a Conversion Rule or enter the link to an existing rule. _If you chose to create a new conversion rule, Segment creates the conversion rule as soon as you click **Save**._
+3. Create a conversion rule or enter the link to an existing rule. _If you chose to create a new conversion rule, Segment creates the conversion rule as soon as you click **Save**._
 4. Configure the mappings to map event fields and user attributes from your source to the Conversion API.
 5. Click **Save**.